 You don’t need to make any phone calls or visit any transfer service outlet.
-Instead, you can do all this online in a few minutes and even fewer clicks.
+Instead, you can do all this online in a few minutes and with even fewer clicks.

-But, all this requires the recipient in India to hold a bank account.
+But, all this requires the recipient to hold a bank account.
 Sending money using a bank transfer is effective as companies offer better rates for money sent to bank accounts (compared to cash pickups).
 If the person you are sending money to doesn’t have an Indian bank account, don’t worry!

 #1.
 Open a new bank account and send money online!